mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

 )
 {% endhighlight %}

 The `setup` function is still there, but with a few differences.
-Firstly, instead of distutils, it uses setuptools, which is a more fully-featured alternative and is also in the Python standard library (underneath, it subclasses distutils, so things that work in distutils should work in setuptools).
+Firstly, instead of distutils, it uses setuptools, which is a more full-featured alternative and is also in the Python standard library (underneath, it subclasses distutils, so things that work in distutils should work in setuptools).
 This allows you to specify some additional arguments to `setup`, such as `install_requires`, which can provide information on the dependencies of your module (`requires` just provides end-user metadata, whereas `install_requires` can be passed to the installation process to automatically install dependencies).
 Finally, some logic has been added to reduce the amount of hard-coding in the script.
 Requirements are obtained from parsing `requirements.txt` (with some formatting changes), `packages=` now goes through `setuptools.find_packages`, and version information is imported from the project itself.

 A project with a setup.py like this can be installed via `python setup.py install` or through pip.
 Upon doing so, your module will be installed to the Python interpreter's `site-packages`, at last giving a strong link between the module and the interpreter.

-# Installing via version control
+### Installing via version control

 Installing your own module via pip sounds great, but you may have noticed a stumbling point.
 Pip goes through the Python Package Index!
 There are two ways around this.
 The first is to submit your project to PyPi, which is beyond the scope of this post.
 The second is to use pip's version control support.
 As of this writing, the latest version of pip supports Git, Mercurial, SVN and Bazaar.
 All of these have support for installing particular tagged versions, as documented [here](https://pip.pypa.io/en/latest/reference/pip_install/#vcs-support).
-You can now point to a dependency on a module in version control thus:
+If a dependency is available on Github, you can point to it thus:

        git+https://github.com/<organisation>/<project_name>.git@<tag_version>